-Careers in Hospitality, Tourism and Travel, Gaming & Lotteries, Conservation, Sports, Recreation & Fitness, Arts, Culture & Heritage are covered by CATHSSETA.
+Art, Sport, Tourism and Gaming careers fall under CATHSSETA.
+Work in Hospitality, Tourism and Travel, Gaming & Lotteries, Conservation, Sports, Recreation & Fitness, Arts, Culture & Heritage.

-If you are interested in these careers, you must contact CATHSSETA for career advice.
+If you are interested in these careers, contact CATHSSETA for career advice.

 The hospitality industry is made up of a broad category of fields within the service industry.
 These include Hotels, Motels, Guest Houses, and Bed and Breakfasts, Restaurants, Fast Food Establishments, Caterers, Night Clubs, Pubs and Time Share.

-In order to work in the hospitality industry, one needs to be enthusiastic and hospitable by nature, have good communication skills and a willingness to serve other while having a passion for service excellence.
+In order to work in the hospitality industry, one needs to be enthusiastic and hospitable by nature, have good communication skills and have the willingness to serve others while having a passion for service excellence.

 The industry is also diverse enough for people to work in different areas of interest and still be employed within hospitality.